grosario1/gil-professional-readme-generator/Develop/README.md

 - [Tests](#tests)

 ## Installation
-First, clone this git repo `git clone {git-url/reponame}`.
-Second, install the node js and npm package.
-Third, install the inquirer 8.2.4  npm package.
-Then  from the command excute the node -y init command to initialize the node project.
-From here you can make your code updates as necessary.
+First clode repo..`git clone https://github.com/grosario1/gil-professional-readme-generator.git`.
+Second, install the node js and npm utility.
+Third, initiate the node project...`npm init -y`.
+Lastly, install the inquirer 8.2.4 packages...`npm i inquirer@8.2.4`.
+From this point, you can now update and add your custom js code.

 ## Usage
-After cloning repo, go to or change directories to the Develop directory and from here run...`node index.js`.
-Then follow the prompts .
+After cloning, repo go to or change directories to the Develop directory and from here run ...`node index.js`.
+Then follow the prompts.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)